 3. Adjust the shutter speed to 1/500 and repeat

 There’s not much difference between the first few images (unless the person sprinted through the room).
-However, the image begins looking different once the shutter speed reaches 1/5th of a second.
+However, the image drastically changes once the shutter speed reaches 1/5th of a second.

-At 1 second, the person walking across the room is blurry, some would say it looks like a ghost!
+At one second, the person walking across the room is entirely blurry; some would say it looks like a ghost!

-This is an easy exercise that you can do anywhere to see exactly what happens when you lengthen the exposure time.
-Bring a tripod and head to the nearest river and you can see how the Long Exposure Photography technique can impact your landscape photography.
+This is an easy exercise that you can do anywhere to see precisely what happens when you lengthen the exposure time.
+Bring a tripod and head to the nearest river, and you will see how the Long Exposure Photography technique can impact your landscape photography.

-The ‘essential equipment for photography‘ topic has a lot of opinions and tends to get quite heated.
+The ‘essential equipment for photography‘ topic has many opinions and tends to get quite heated.
 I strongly believe that great images can be captured with any camera but it’s important to understand your equipment’s limitations.
 When it comes to Long Exposure Photography, there’s no getting around the fact that there are a few tools you won’t get good results without.

-Luckily, the list of required equipment for Long Exposure Photography is short:
+Luckily, the list of essential equipment for Long Exposure Photography is short:

 #1 Camera with manual functions

-It shouldn’t be necessary to say that a camera is required in order to photograph but I’ll mention it anyways.
+It shouldn’t be necessary to mention that a camera is required to photograph, but I’ll mention it anyway.

 The Long Exposure Photography technique can be achieved using most digital cameras (or even the latest smartphones).
 The main requirement is that it has the possibility to manually adjust the camera settings, such as ISO, aperture, and shutter speed.

-Cameras that have Bulb or Time mode are extra useful in order to achieve shutter speeds above 30 seconds.
+Cameras with Bulb or Time mode are extra useful for achieving shutter speeds above 30 seconds.
 However, this is not a requirement.

 #2 A sturdy tripod